Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Aspiring law students aiming for admission to Harvard Law School should target a competitive LSAT score range of around 173-175 to increase their likelihood of acceptance.
 Achieving a score within this range is considered quite good and aligns with the high standards of Harvard’s admissions process.

 However, it’s important to remember that Harvard considers a range of factors beyond just the LSAT score, so strong performance in other areas of the application is also crucial.
-While a score in the 173-175 range can strengthen an application, there is no guarantee of admission, as Harvard evaluates a number of other factors as well in addition to standardized test scores.
+A high score can strengthen an application, but there is no guarantee of admission.

 Tips To Improve Your Harvard Law School Application